iohkedu/cardano-education-program/lace-course/lessons/03-simple-transactions/03-Simple-transactions-and-settings.md

 There are two test networks used for testing Cardano upgrades and applications developed by Cardano builders: **preview network** and **pre-production network (preprod)**.
 The preview network is where updates are first tested, and its parameters (epoch time, for example) differ from the main network.
 We will explain this term in the staking lesson.
 After certain functionality is well-tested, final tests are conducted on the pre-production network, which mimics the main network as closely as possible.

-For both networks, you can request test ada from the [Cardano faucet](https://docs.cardano.org/cardano-testnets/tools/faucet).
+For both test networks, you can request test ada from the [Cardano faucet](https://docs.cardano.org/cardano-testnets/tools/faucet).

 <img src="images/03-02-01.png" alt="Cardano faucet" width="680" height="934">